Newark, Ohio: History

 Cultures of indigenous peoples lived along the river valleys for thousands of years before European contact.
 From more than two thousand years ago, 100 AD to 500 AD, people of the Hopewell culture transformed the area of Newark and Heath.
 They built many earthen mounds and enclosures, creating the single largest earthwork complex in the Ohio River Valley.
 The Newark Earthworks, designated a National Historic Landmark, have been preserved to document and interpret the area's significant ancient history.
 The earthworks cover several square miles and about 206 acres.
 This is operated as a state park by the Ohio History Connection.

 The Observatory Mound, Observatory Circle, and the interconnected Octagon earthworks span nearly 3000 ft in length.
 The Octagon alone is large enough to contain four Roman Coliseums.
 The Great Pyramid of Giza in Egypt would fit precisely within Observatory Circle.
 The even larger 1180 ft-diameter Newark Great Circle, located in Heath, is the largest circular earthwork in the Americas.
 The 8 ft-high walls surround a 5 ft-deep moat.
 At the entrance, the walls and moat are of greater and more impressive dimensions.

 Contemporary archaeogeodesy and archaeoastronomy researchers have demonstrated that the Hopewell and other prehistoric cultures had advanced scientific understandings which they used to create their earthworks for astronomical observations, markings and celebrations.
 Researchers analyzed the placements, alignments, dimensions, and site-to-site interrelationships of the Hopewell earthworks to understand what had been done.
 Today, the Ohio Historical Society preserves the Great Circle Earthworks in a public park near downtown Newark, called Mound Builders Park (or the Newark Earthworks) located at 99 Cooper Ave, Newark, Ohio.
-The area of the Octagon Earthworks had been leased to a country club, but new arrangements in 1997 provide for more public access to it.
+The area of the Octagon Earthworks had been leased to a country club, but new arrangements in 1997 provided for more public access to it.
+Beginning in January 2025, the Octagon Earthworks have now been designated as a UNESCO World Heritage Site and is open to full public access.
 Later American Indian tribes inhabiting the area at the time of European contact were distant descendants of the Hopewell peoples.